scbao/pysonic/README.md

 This package is meant to be easy to use as a predictive and comparative tool for researchers investigating ultrasonic and/or electrical neuro-stimulation experimentally.

-Installation
+Installation &
 ==================

-PointNICE is only compatible with Python 3, hence make sure to have it up-and-running before carrying on with the install.
+Install Python 3 if not already done.

+Open a terminal.

+Activate a Python3 environment if needed, e.g. on the tnesrv5 machine:
+`>> source /opt/apps/anaconda3/bin activate`

+Check that the appropriate version of pip is activated:
+`>>> pip --version
+pip x.x.x from <path_to_python3>/site-packages (python 3.x)`

-To install PointNICE on your machine, simply open a terminal at the package root directory (where the setup.py file is located) and type in:
+Go to the PointNICE directory (where the setup.py file is located) and install it as a package:
+`>> cd <path_to_directory>

-`pip install -e .`
+>> pip install -e .`

-The package and all its dependencies will be installed.
+PointNICE and all its dependencies will be installed.

 Usage
 =======